suzannerohrback/somaticCNVpipeline/README.md

 ========================================================================================================================
 Feel free to use this code, but please provide credit if utilized for a publication Our paper has not yet been published, so currently cite as a URL:
   Rohrback, Suzanne.
-Somatic CNV Analysis Pipeline. https://github.com/suzannerohrback/somaticCNVpipeline/. <Accession Date>.
+Somatic CNV Analysis Pipeline. https://github.com/suzannerohrback/somaticCNVpipeline/.
+Accession Date.